manobi/fityme/README.md

 > FITYME stands for **"Fake it til you make it"**

-A Stylus library to generate skeleton screens, through svg placeholder as data URI background in order to help you improve the perceived loading time of your apps.
+A Stylus library to generate skeleton screens, through svg placeholder as data URI background.

+It will help you improve the perceived loading time of your apps.

 ----